ephedrandrox/balek/docs/quickstart.md

 ### Step 2: Configure
 For the DigiScan iOS app to connect to the DigiScan instance, it must trust the certificates provided.
-A straightforward way to achieve this is to use an internet facing host and certbot to request trusted certificates from [Let's Encrypt](https://www.letsencrypt.org/)
+A straightforward way to achieve this is to have an internet facing host with a fully qualified domain name.
+You can then use certbot to request trusted certificates from [Let's Encrypt](https://www.letsencrypt.org/)

-Once you have a fully qualified domain name pointing to your DigiScan instance host, you can request certificates from [Let's Encrypt](https://www.letsencrypt.org/) and set the configuration for the domain name using the following command:
+Once you have yourdomain.whatever, you can request certificates from [Let's Encrypt](https://www.letsencrypt.org/) and set the configuration for the domain name using the following command:

-    docker-compose -f ./builds/balek/docker-compose.yml up -d
+    sh configureFor.sh yourdomain.whatever

 This will:
  - Run a certbot Docker container